Unchecked Pointers and the Boundaries of Generic Programming

 // int 和 std::string 不行,没有从 string 到 int 的隐式转换

-static_assert(!can_compare<int, std::string>);You might ask: what if I want more precise control, disallowing implicit conversions and only allowing exact type matches?
-Then you can use std::same_as instead of std::convertible_to, or add more constraints inside the requires expression.
-Usage patterns give you the most permissive default behavior, but you can narrow it down at any time.
-This is so much better than the old approach of "not checking anything by default."
+static_assert(!can_compare<int, std::string>);You might ask: what if we want more precise control, disallowing implicit conversions and requiring exact type matches?
+We can use std::same_as instead of std::convertible_to, or add more constraints within the requires expression.
+The usage pattern provides the most relaxed default behavior, but we can tighten it up whenever needed.
+This is a vast improvement over the old approach of "checking nothing by default."

-Concepts aren't a separate little world within C++.
-They can work with if constexpr, they can coexist with SFINAE (though you no longer need to hand-write SFINAE), they can work with constexpr functions, and they can work with modules.
-They use C++'s own language features—you can write any valid C++ expression inside a requires expression, and a concept definition is just an ordinary template + bool constant expression.
+Concepts are not a separate, isolated world within C++.
+They work alongside if constexpr, coexist with SFINAE (although we no longer need to write it manually), and integrate with constexpr functions and modules.
+They simply use C++'s existing language features—any valid C++ expression can be written inside a requires expression, and a concept definition is just a standard template combined with a bool constant expression.

-This means you don't need to learn a "concept-specific syntax" and then a separate "C++ syntax."
-What you're learning is C++ itself.
-Concepts elevated generic programming from "using template metaprogramming dark magic to simulate constraints" to "using the language itself to express constraints."
-I finally get it now.
-Looking back, it's really not that hard—the hard part is shaking off the old SFINAE thinking habits.
+This means we don't need to learn a separate "concept-specific syntax" and then a separate "C++ syntax"—we are simply learning C++ itself.
+Concepts transform generic programming from "using template metaprogramming black magic to simulate constraints" into "using the language itself to express constraints."
+Once this clicks, looking back, it isn't actually that difficult; the hard part is breaking the old habits of thinking in terms of SFINAE.